minimit/minimit-anima/README.md

 -------

-The properties you can animate can be **any css** (use string if it's not a valid javascript variable like {"margin-top":500} or **transform** like x, y, z, skew, skewX, skewY, scale, scaleX, scaleY, scaleZ, rotate, rotateX, rotateY, rotateZ, perspective
+The properties you can animate can be:
+* **any css**, use string if it's not a valid javascript variable like {"margin-top":500}
+* **any transform**, like x, y, z, skew, skewX, skewY, scale, scaleX, scaleY, scaleZ, rotate, rotateX, rotateY, rotateZ, perspective

+The easing property can be:
+* a **custom bezier**, you can make your own at [cubic-bezier.com](http://cubic-bezier.com).
-The easing property can be a **custom bezier** or a **preset** like linear, ease, easeIn, easeOut, easeInOut, easeInQuad, easeInCubic, easeInQuart, easeInQuint, easeInSine, easeInExpo, easeInCirc, easeInBack, easeOutQuad, easeOutCubic, easeOutQuart, easeOutQuint, easeOutSine, easeOutExpo, easeOutCirc, easeOutBack, easeInOutQuad, easeInOutCubic, easeInOutQuart, easeInOutQuint, easeInOutSine, easeInOutExpo, easeInOutCirc, easeInOutBack
+* a **preset**, like linear, ease, easeIn, easeOut, easeInOut, easeInQuad, easeInCubic, easeInQuart, easeInQuint, easeInSine, easeInExpo, easeInCirc, easeInBack, easeOutQuad, easeOutCubic, easeOutQuart, easeOutQuint, easeOutSine, easeOutExpo, easeOutCirc, easeOutBack, easeInOutQuad, easeInOutCubic, easeInOutQuart, easeInOutQuint, easeInOutSine, easeInOutExpo, easeInOutCirc, easeInOutBack

 ``` javascript
 $(".mydivs").anima({x:100}); // instant animation of transformX